 I’ve heard a lot about Moho and it’s no wonder why.
-It’s a comprehensive animation program where your animations are basically on the level of some of your favorite creations.
-Yeah, I’m talking professional looking animation here.
+It’s a comprehensive 2D animation program where your animations are basically on the level of some of your favorite creations.
+Yeah, I’m talking professional-looking animation here.
 It’s geared toward animators looking to hone their craft.

-The price can be a little steep for first-time animators, so take care.
+The price for this 2D animation software can be a little steep for first-time animators, so take care.
 But I think there’s a lot of gold here.
-If you’re up to the task, (and the price), you could definitely create some unforgettable stuff here.
+If you’re up to the task, (and the price), you could create some unforgettable stuff here.
 Not to mention they’re constantly adding updates.

-Crazy Talk is a fun little program that requires little to no effort to make some cool animations.
-The company even states it’s all about ‘low effort’ when it comes to their software and the relationship to users.
+Crazy Talk is a fun little free 2D animation software that requires little to no effort to make some cool animations.
+The company even states it’s all about ‘low effort’ when it comes to their 2D animation software and the relationship to users.
 Want to dive right in and animate?
 Crazy Talk Animator 3 might be just what you needed.

 Currently, the 4th version of Crazy Talk Animator is in development, so keep an eye out!

 Aside from having a catchy name, Toon Boom Harmony is especially geared towards beginners.
 Touting itself as ‘The most powerful software ever created for animation production’, it mixes user-friendly UI with advanced animation potential.
-The extensive features on this thing are insane.
+The extensive features of this relatively cheap animation software are insane.

 Detailed painting and drawing, 2D/3D integration, and even pipeline integration are all in this one package.
 However, the learning curve on Toon Boom Harmony might be problematic for some.

-You’ll look—and probably wince—at the price, but there are so many features that I got to say, it could very well be worth your time and energy.
+You’ll look—and probably wince—at the price, but there are so many features in what is considered good animation software for beginners that I got to say, it could very well be worth your time and energy.

 Right off the bat, I’m drawn into Stop Motion Studio’s opening pitch, ‘Want to create movies like Wallace and Gromit or those groovy Lego shorts on YouTube?
 Stop Motion Studio helps you to create terrific stop action movies with a whole host of unique features.’

 Now I’m a huge fan of both of those beloved franchises, so I’m in.
-I guess those super cool and easy to use features are great too.
-This is great for everyone, as it’s an easily downloadable app, and you can use it across your Apple devices.
-For the price and potential, how could I NOT recommend?
+I guess those super cool and easy-to-use features are great too.
+This is great for everyone, as it’s an easily downloadable animation apps for pc, and you can use it across your Apple devices.
+For the price and potential, how could I NOT recommend it?

-FlipBook is a great animation program that beginners can easily pick up.
-It teaches you the fundamentals of simple animation through the process of your own creation.
+FlipBook is a one of the best animation applications in the market today that beginners can easily pick up.
+It teaches you the fundamentals of simple animation through the process of your creation.
 Watching the video about it was somewhat soothing with the simplicity and familiarity it exuded.

 Just pick up your stylus and you’ll be moving on from MS Paint to the big times.
 Senior Disney Animator Andreas Deja had this to say about FlipBook,